 Start by cleaning the glass using the window cleaner.
 Wipe dry with towel or paper towel and use the razor blade to scrape any remaining paint or marked areas.
 Then, set your paints out on the plates.
 Use your brushes to apply the paint to the window.
 Half-inch (1.27 cm) or .75-inch (1.90 cm) brushes work well for spreading large amounts of paint.
 Sponges are helpful here.
 Be sure to have thin liner brushes available for outlining and adding detail.
 Try to keep the paint free of any debris or harsh conditions until the paint has dried.

 For permanent jobs, finish with a window sealant to protect the design.
 With temporary jobs, leave your piece up until you're ready to clean it off or start over.
 At this time, spray warm water over the paint.
 Allow the water to soak into the paint for a minute or two and then use your razor or credit card to scrape the paint off.
 Finish with a quick spray of your window cleaner to get the residual paint off [sources: Window Woman, Short].

-If you're interested in learning even more about recycling your glass, be sure to check out the links on the next page.
+If you're interested in learning even more about recycling your glass, be sure to check out the links below.

 Related HowStuffWorks Articles

 - Blick.
 "Window Painting."
 Blick Art Supply.
 (Accessed 04/13/2009). http://www.dickblick.com/categories/windowpaint/